Data investigation

 Architectural distinctive features:

-• NO Wegovy MASH carve-out — the headline distinctive feature of Pattern #39.
+• NO Wegovy MASH carve-out — the headline distinctive feature of this state.
 MaineCare's GI / NASH PDL category covers ONLY Rezdiffra (resmetirol).
-West Virginia Pattern #36, Arkansas Pattern #34, Oklahoma Pattern #24, Utah Pattern #37, and Nebraska Pattern #38 all integrated Wegovy MASH after the August 2025 FDA-label expansion; Maine has not.
+West Virginia, Arkansas, Oklahoma, Utah, and Nebraska all integrated Wegovy MASH after the August 2025 FDA-label expansion; Maine has not.

-• BMI strictly > 27 for Wegovy CV — narrowest BMI threshold language in the 39-state series.
+• BMI strictly > 27 for Wegovy CV — narrowest BMI threshold language.
 Most states accept BMI ≥ 27 (inclusive); Maine's strictly-greater-than language excludes patients at exactly 27.0 kg/m².

 • T1DM AND T2DM both excluded from Zepbound OSA — verbatim “Not for patients with T1DM, T2DM.”
 Most state OSA carve-outs only exclude T1DM, routing T2D patients through standard step-therapy.
 Maine's dual-diabetes exclusion from OSA is structurally more restrictive than NE / WV / UT.